kl1nton/1_Applied_Basic_Science/3_Pathology.md

 	D. Primary brain tumour
 	E. Tumour metastatic to the brain

+#### Answer: A. Arteriovenous malformation - ?

 ### Q3.14
 An icteric 6-weeks-old baby was found to have cholestatic jaundice.
-Which one of the following conditions is the most common cause of neonatal cholestasis?
+Which one of the following conditions is the most common cause of _neonatal cholestasis_?

 	A. Budd–chiari syndrome
 	B. Choledochal cyst